ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen4/universal/guides/pokemarts.md

 AdrsValueSet 0x0210FA3D 0xBA
 AdrsValueSet 0x0210FA3E 0x0F
 ```
 The first three commands change the original pointer to the new one in the synthetic overlay, then the Mart is opened like normal with `SpMartScreen 0`, and with the last three commands the original pointer is restored.
-Only 3 bytes are changed instead of 4 since RAM offsets always starts with 02.
+Only 3 bytes are changed instead of 4 since RAM offsets always start with 02.
 Again the pointers are written in little endian, so `0x023C8100` will look like `00 81 3C 02` in the RAM.
 You can save the script and test the game now.
-This is what my full script 19 looks like, I assigned it to a NPC:
+This is what my full script 19 looks like, I assigned it to a NPC which will show the new Pokemart when talked to:

 ![Script](https://user-images.githubusercontent.com/57636185/224319492-a06935c8-1a2f-43fb-bdb8-5b537b371c84.PNG)